 While you study public relations you may have several assignments and projects where ideas are presented to a group.
 This will help you become more confident and comfortable at public speaking, which is largely about practice, and there will be plenty of it while studying PR.

-PR involves trying to understanding people, what motivates and inspires people and how to work alongside them.
-Through your public relations course you are likely to get a second hand perspective on how people react to brands, events and situations, but also a first-hand perspective by the interaction and team working experience you will have with your course-mates
+PR involves trying to understanding people, what motivates and inspires people, and how to work alongside them.
+Through your public relations course you are likely to get a second hand perspective on how people react to brands, events, and situations, but also a first-hand perspective by the interaction and team working experience you will have with your course-mates

 As you will get exposed to different kinds of industries, companies and brands, your idea of careers will change.
-It will grow from being narrow to only the kind of work you want to do, to much broader idea of where you want to do it.
+It will grow from being narrow to only the kind of work you want to do, to a much broader idea of where you want to do it.

 This is especially if you join a public relations course in the financial capital of India – Mumbai, where most corporates (who are clients to PR firms) operate.
 A good programme will also give you opportunities to interact with and learn from the corporate world as a student.

 Throughout a Public relations course you will be exposed to working in large teams and overall professionalism and work ethic in your approach will have to increase.
 This can be a bridge between being a student and a professional, and it is even more important in the world of PR as people management and time management.

 Being a PR student does not mean you HAVE to be creative, but creativity flows during PR studies, as it is applied in working on ideas.
 Successful PR campaigns are built on out-of-the-box ideas and as you read and learn about PR campaigns you get to see the creativity being applied, and can acquire it yourself.